DataDog/datadog-operator/docs/integrations_autodiscovery.md

 # Integrations Autodiscovery

-The Datadog Operator makes it easy for you to easily configure Datadog [integrations][2] for [Autodiscovery][1] in your Datadog Agent.
+The Datadog Operator makes it easy for you to configure Datadog [integrations][2] for [Autodiscovery][1] in your Datadog Agent.
 The `DatadogAgent` resource can be configured to provide configuration files (`conf.d`) at initialization time.

 ## Define ConfigMap in the `DatadogAgent` Resource